NaiemaElsaadi/NaiemaElsaadi/README.md

 ### Education:
 Northwest Missouri State University: Completed a Master's degree in Data Analytics

-🎓 Expected Graduation: April 27th, 2024
+🎓  Graduated in May, 2024

 ### Projects